Irreligion in Greece: Lead statistics

 Most major surveys place a clear plurality or majority of Greeks as identifying with the Greek Orthodox Church, but estimates of nonreligious and atheist identification vary by question wording, sample, and year.
-The U.S. Department of State summarised that estimates place those identifying as Greek Orthodox at roughly between 81 and 90 percent, depending on the poll, and that self-identified atheists or nonreligious respondents range across polls from 4 to 15%.
+The U.S. Department of State summarised that estimates place those identifying as Greek Orthodox at roughly between 81 and 90%, depending on the poll, and that self-identified atheists or nonreligious respondents range across polls from 4 to 15%.

-Religious affiliation in Greece (2018 vs 2024)

-The following pie charts illustrate the proportion of Greeks who identify as religious (believe in God) versus irreligious/indifferent, based on the Dianeosis “What Greeks believe” 2024 survey.
-In 2018, 18% of respondents reported indifference to religion, rising to 27% in 2024.
+According to a 2022 nationwide survey conducted by the Greek think tank Dianeosis, belief in God in Greece shows significant variation by age.
+Overall, approximately 78.7% of respondents stated that they believe in God.
+Among younger age groups, levels of non-belief were notably higher.
+The survey found that 34.2% of respondents aged 17–24 reported that they do not believe in God, while 21% of those aged 25–39 expressed the same view.
+The study also reported that younger respondents tended to express lower levels of closeness to religion compared with older age groups.

 Demographics

-A 2024 Dianeosis Metron Analysis based survey reported that, although 80 percent of respondents stated belief in God in earlier decades, a rise in indifference to religion had been recorded, with 27 percent describing themselves as indifferent in the 2024 survey.
-The same reporting noted lower levels of routine religious practice for many respondents.
+A 2024 Dianeosis Metron Analysis based survey on "What Greeks believe", reported that although 80% of respondents stated belief in God in earlier decades, a rise in indifference to religious belief has been recorded, with 27% describing themselves as indifferent in the 2024 survey, while 6 years prior in 2018, only 18% of respondents reported indifference to religion.
+The same report noted lower levels of routine religious practice for many respondents.

-A Metron Analysis survey published in To Vima in December 2024 found that 66 percent of respondents said they had a religion but only 15 percent attended church regularly, showing a gap between identification and practice.
+A different Metron Analysis survey published in To Vima in December 2024 found that 66% of respondents said they had a religion, but only 15% of those attended church regularly, showing a gap between self-identification and actual practice.